 Our key textile materials (cotton, viscose, polyester, wool, and feathers) pose a potentially enhanced risk to human rights and the environment.
 As such, we have devised specific minimum performance requirements for each of these materials.

 New textiles performance requirements:

-• 20% of all new textiles must contain recycled content with evidence by 2027
+20% of all new textiles must contain recycled content evidenced by Global Recycled Standard (GRS) certification or equivalent by 2027

 Cotton minimum performance requirements: